 Being "in the classroom" means viewing the content or media in the class, and interacting with the media in some way.
-You can watch the class as it was recorded, as well as view any other presentation materials that may have been shared to the classroom.
+You can watch the class as it was recorded, as well as view any other presentation materials that may have been shared in the classroom.

-The In-Classroom Tools let you take Notes (if you're a student), post and respond to Questions, bookmark video or slide locations, and if necessary, mark video scenes or slides as confusing.
+The In-Classroom Tools let you take Notes (if you're a student), post and respond to Questions, Bookmark video or slide locations, and if necessary, mark video scenes or slides as Confusing.
 Notes and Q&A can be viewed outside of the classroom in the Study Guide or Q&A Tabs for the course respectively.

 To view content in the classroom

 - Click on the class row from the Class List as shown below.